 - Telemetry system, accelerometer, GPS module, gyroscope amongst others

 - Pressure regulated feed system covering a helium tank, liquid oxidiser tank, a pyro-valve and a pressure reducer

 - Hybrid engine consisting of an injector, the combustion chamber including paraffin and the nozzle

 - Structure made of glass fibre reinforced plastics and aluminium

 How was the rocket fuelled?

-We developed a remote controlled mobile ground support equipment (GSE) cart of the size 1.5×1.2×1.0 metres.
+A remote controlled mobile ground support equipment (GSE) cart of the size 1.5×1.2×1.0 metres was developed.
 The cart was responsible for production of liquid oxygen, rocket fuelling with liquid oxygen and helium, battery charging, power connection and communication with the rocket.